nuagenetworks/nuage-cni/README.md

 - Set the version required for the rpm: export version=`desired rpm version`

-- Update the `desired rpm version` in rpmbuild spec files for Mesos, k8s and Openshift
+- Update the `desired rpm version` in rpmbuild spec files for k8s and Openshift

-- Then run ./scripts/buildRPM.sh which will generate RPMs for Nuage CNI plugin for Mesos/K8S/OSE under rpmbuild directory on your host
+- Then run ./scripts/buildRPM.sh which will generate RPMs for Nuage CNI plugin for K8S/OSE under rpmbuild directory on your host

 ## Steps to generate Nuage CNI docker image for CNI daemon sets install